 When you can play the shape as demonstrated in the video, take it around the full cycle of 4th.

-The Gm shaped Aeolian mode is not that common, but really easy to phrase with, it falls so nicely under your fingers.
+The Gm shaped Aeolian mode is really easy to phrase with, it falls so nicely under your fingers.

-You will after you practiced as in the video!
+You will after you practised as in the video!

-Also, make sure you can see the Cm7 chord shape in this scale.
+Also, make sure you can see the Cm7 chord in this scale shape.

 This exercise takes the Aeolian mode and runs it through the cycle of 4th.
 Instead of going up and down the neck we move to the closest possible shape.

-As usual, this exercise should be pushed to a BPM for maximum effect.
+As always, this exercise should be pushed to high BPM levels for maximum effect.

 The full pattern of the cycle of 4th exercise looks like this: